Fefedu973/SignalRGB-To-OpenRGB-Bridge/README.md

 # SignalRGB To OpenRGB Bridge
-An add-on for signalRGB that allows to control OpenRGB Devices This plugin allows you for exemple to make Nvidia Founder Editions graphics cards compatible with signalRGB ! but it's not limited to those devices, it support all devices supported by OpenRGB ! (you can use this plugin to fill in the gabs of supported devices by signalRGB in your setup). ⚠️ This plugin does not bring the support of all devices to signalRGB  but only the devices supported by openRGB in the first place.
+An add-on for signalRGB that allows to control OpenRGB Devices This plugin allows you for exemple to make Nvidia Founder Editions graphics cards compatible with signalRGB !.
+It also remove the lag with the G915 keyboard. but it's not limited to those devices, it support all devices supported by OpenRGB ! (you can use this plugin to fill in the gabs of supported devices by signalRGB in your setup). ⚠️ This plugin does not bring the support of all devices to signalRGB  but only the devices supported by openRGB in the first place.

 [![Click here to add this repo to SignalRGB](https://github.com/SRGBmods/qmk-plugins/blob/main/_images/add-to-signalrgb.png)](https://srgbmods.net/s?p=addon/install?url=https://github.com/Fefedu973/SignalRGB-To-OpenRGB-Bridge)